MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Invoke-MgLicenseUser.md

 Reprocess all group-based license assignments for the user.
 To learn more about group-based licensing, see What is group-based licensing in Microsoft Entra ID.
 Also see Identify and resolve license assignment problems for a group in Microsoft Entra ID for more details.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaLicenseUser](/powershell/module/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaLicenseUser?view=graph-powershell-beta)

 ## SYNTAX